Christm4s/vending-machine/README.md

 - fivesCount is the amount of five rupees coins in the change dispenser machine.
 - tensCount is the amount of one rupees coins in the change dispenser machine.
 - money is the money being deposited for which change is required.

+Sample argument is:
+javac ChangeDispenser 16 36 23 22 1843